 B. A temporary signal shall be included in the contract whenever an existing signal must be removed prior to the completion of the new signal.

 C. If a signal is being removed as part of the design and not replaced, the designer shall indicate the stage of construction that the signal will be removed.

-D. When an existing signal is part of a “system”, the ITS Engineering Unit shall also be notified and the system aspect of the signal shall be their responsibility.
+D. When an existing signal is part of a “system”, the Bureau of Mobility and Systems Engineering (MSE) shall also be notified and the system aspect of the signal shall be their responsibility.